HTML Background Image

 CSS Properties for Background Images

-Understanding the background-image property in CSS
+Understanding the background-image Property in CSS

-Using the background-color property to complement background images
+Using the background-color Property

 .element {